simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 ## Design

 This section discusses at a high level the design to meet the second prototype requirements.
-For indepth understanding of the design,please refer to the prototype software and is tests.
+For indepth understanding of the design, please refer to the prototype software and is tests.

 ### Changes from Version 0.6.X